 - The journal must be responsible for the peer review process and editorial processes underlying the published articles.

-To support the MEDLINE Policy on Indexing Electronic Journals, PMC will accept applications from any currently-indexed MEDLINE journal, irrespective of the language of publication.
+To support the MEDLINE Preservation Requirement for Electronic Journals, PMC will accept applications from any currently-indexed MEDLINE journal, irrespective of the language of publication.

-For non-MEDLINE journals, NLM requires the primary content to be largely in English before an application can be submitted, as NLM only has the resources to review English-language content for PMC at this time.
+For all other journals, NLM requires the primary content to be largely in English before an application can be submitted.
 The scientific and editorial quality of the English-language content will be assessed following PMC’s standard selection process.
-Multilingual journals that publish additional non-English content are encouraged to publish English-language abstracts and titles for these articles.

-If a journal with non-English content is accepted for archiving, the complete contents of each volume/issue, regardless of language or MEDLINE status, should be deposited in PMC to ensure full coverage in the archive.
+If a journal with non-English content is accepted for archiving, the complete contents of each volume/issue should be deposited in PMC to ensure full coverage in the archive.